Yashbstnmnhss/duka/memo.md

 ### Upvalue

 A **local** variable used by an inner function is called an upvalue (or external local variable, or simply external variable) inside the inner function.

+Upvalues have two states:

+-   Open: Variable is still in its place
+-   Closed: Closure took the variable